compono/idibu-api/webservices/applicant-management/cv-upload-parsing.md

 <p>Method imports CV into the idibu&nbsp;local search database.</p>
 <p>Use the job id and reference to define which job the applicant will be attached to, these are required fields.</p>
 <p>Don&#39;t worry if you can&#39;t supply email or first/last names, we&#39;ll try to grab those from the CV itself.</p>
-<p>Please note that CV contents should be base64 encoded, file name shouldn&#39;t contain any extra symbols</p>
+<p>Please note that CV contents should be base64 encoded, file name shouldn&#39;t contain any extra symbols. <br />
+You can also specify application`s source, subject and body of what would normally be applicant's incoming email.</p>
 <div>
 	<h1 class="p3">
 		Example</h1>